ucoruh/cen310-openmp-tutorial-demos/README.md

 # OpenMP Tutorial Demos

-This repository contains a collection of comprehensive OpenMP examples demonstrating various parallel programming concepts using C++ with Visual Studio 2022 on Windows 11.
+This repository contains a collection of comprehensive OpenMP examples demonstrating various parallel programming concepts using C++ with Visual Studio 2022 on Windows.
 Each demo is a self-contained project with full CMake support, detailed documentation, and batch files for easy building and execution.

 ## Repository Structure